aecon/toxoplasma3D/README.md

 ### pre-processing:
 Tools for stack pre-processing.
 * Conversion of image stacks from tif to raw/nrrd file formats.
-* Flipping of stacks (horizontal and/or stack flip) to match the Allen Brain Atlas orientation.

 ### analysis:
 Main pipeline for image processing of 3D stacks.